 If you were running an ad on social media, you also need to track how many people converted into customers from that ad.

-You also need to monitor other important actions that your fans took such as signing up for your weekly newsletter, downloading an app, scanning a QR code, etc.
+You also need to monitor other important actions that your fans took such as signing up for your weekly newsletter, downloading an app, track QR Code scans and performance, etc.

 9. Social Channels Revenue